muczc1wek/gmc/docs/zengin/scripts/extenders/ikarus/functions/parser.md

 ---
-title: Basic parser stuff
+title: Parser stuff
 ---
-# Basic `zCParser` related functions
+# `zCParser` related functions
 Having only the address of the object, accessing the properties of the object is very inconvenient.
 It's better if the instance points to an object, then with `instance.property` you can access the properties of an object.
 This Ikarus part provides some useful functions to work with parser instances.

 !!!
 Danger